stuffbymax/sysi/README.md

 - **Hardware Information**: Provides details about the host, CPU model, cores, threads, and architecture.
 - **Temperature Monitoring**: Retrieves and displays CPU and GPU temperatures using available system utilities.
 - **Memory and Storage**: Shows memory (RAM) and swap usage, as well as disk usage statistics.
+- **disk I/O statistics:** indicators of how well your storage devices are performing and handling data transfers
 - **System Uptime**: Indicates how long the system has been running.
 - **Package Management**: Counts installed packages using package managers.
 - **User Interface Themes**: Fetches information about GTK theme, icon theme, and cursor theme.
-- **Additional Information** (commented out): Includes options for displaying network interfaces, top CPU and memory-consuming processes, system logs, disk I/O statistics, and system load.
+- **Additional Information** (commented out): Includes options for displaying network interfaces, top CPU and memory-consuming processes, system logs,  and system load.

 ## Advantages
 - **Comprehensive**: Provides a wide range of system information in a structured format.